 Interventions for sun damage vary.
 They range from daily use topical creams and gels to chemical and mechanical skin peels and laser treatments.
 These treatments can temporarily fade uneven pigment, smooth roughened or wrinkled skin, shrink pores and even restart collagen production.

-“We typically see three kinds of sun damage in San Diego,” says Dr. Mishra.
+“We typically see three kinds of sun damage in San Diego,” says Dr. Ross.
 “Melasma, which are tan or brown spots on the forehead and cheeks, is the most common.
 There are also red and brown age spots, broken blood vessels as well as wrinkling and sagging of the skin.”

 These compounds, chemically derived from vitamin A, encourage skin cells to slough off and renew themselves, improving skin cell turnover cycles.
 They also stimulate collagen production, lighten brown spots and, in theory, reduce the size of pores.

 These substances slow the skin’s degeneration due to the production of rogue chemicals, such as free radicals, that cause visible signs of damage.
 Antioxidants can slow the signs of aging, reduce UV damage to skin and help reduce the breakdown of collagen.